ara-software/AraRoot/AraEvent/livetimeConfigs/README.md

   - `configStart`: The run number at which the configuration begins (inclusive) in ascending order
   - `configNum`: The corresponding livetime configuration number (should correspond to the config number used for noise and gain models)
+- The file should have a header to label each column: `RunNo,Config`
 - All file entries should be non-negative integers
 - Example:
           0,1